1981 Ajaccio airport bombing: Bombing

-At around 5:10 p.m. on Thursday, 16 April 1981, a call was made to local police forces in Ajaccio, claiming that a large bomb attack was about to occur at the Ajaccio airport during the landing of the plane carrying Valéry Giscard d’Estaing, who was travelling to Corsica to campaign for the upcoming 1981 election.
+At around 5:10 p.m. on 16 April 1981, a call was made to local police forces in Ajaccio, claiming that a large bomb attack was about to occur at the Ajaccio airport during the landing of the plane carrying Valéry Giscard d’Estaing, who was travelling to Corsica to campaign for the upcoming 1981 election.
 Due to the tense climate in Corsica at the time, the police disregarded the call and labeled it a hoax.
 At 5:18 p.m., Giscard’s plane landed, and he made his way to the airport’s terminal.
 As he entered, at 5:23 p.m., two large time bombs exploded, partially destroying the terminal.

 One person, a 19-year-old Swiss tourist, died at the scene.
-8 other people were wounded.
+Eight other people were wounded.
 Giscard, however, remained uninjured.
 Later accounts from François Santoni contribute this to Giscard taking a route through the terminal which was different from the expected route.
 The bomb exploded in the room Giscard was expected to be in.